kdmukai/bitcoin_resources/README.md

 * When you're ready to invest a little more time into this endlessly fascinating area, start looking at the [Bitcoin books](#bitcoin-books) section below.

+#### 2. How do I buy/sell/hold bitcoin?
+Hopefully you have a Bitcoin-savvy friend you can reach out to.
+With that friend or on your own, walk through my [step-by-step beginner's guide](https://github.com/kdmukai/bitcoin_gift_guide) to setting up a wallet on your phone.

+Then look at the [Exchanges](#exchanges) section below.
+You almost definitely want to start with one-off buys via Cash App to learn and then quickly transition to setting up small repeated buys via Swan.

-#### How does bitcoin work?
+#### 3. How does Bitcoin work?
-* [3Blue1Brown: But how does bitcoin actually work?](https://www.youtube.com/watch?v=bBC-nXj3Ng4&list=PLoF4_lt35vblXZz0YUK59X0RnV1V3OvkT&index=1): This is my favorite explainer so far.
+* [3Blue1Brown: But how does Bitcoin actually work?](https://www.youtube.com/watch?v=bBC-nXj3Ng4&list=PLoF4_lt35vblXZz0YUK59X0RnV1V3OvkT&index=1): This is my favorite explainer so far.
 He does a great job of starting with a simple example of a group of friends who want to be able to pay each other in cash and analyze what solutions might work.
 But as he broadens out his example beyond just a tight circle of trusted friends, the problems get thornier and thornier.
 Each step of the way he's layering in solutions that are built into bitcoin to address those exact problems.
 In this way you don't just get the "how" it works, you really appreciate "why" each element is a crucial part of bitcoin.

     My only minor gripe is that he does get a little deeper into the math than I would have.
 But it isn't overwhelming.
 Stick with it.
 Rewatch it a few times.
 It's 1000% worth it.